cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Introduction**:

-- Clinical vignettes from IPF (Intensive Parenting Figure) sessions with patients illustrating adequate or better ideal parent figure imagery.
+- Clinical vignettes from IPF (Ideal Parent Figure) sessions with patients illustrating adequate or better ideal parent figure imagery.
 - Therapist's role is to support and enhance positive remapping process by focusing on parents' ways of being.

 **First Vignette**:

-*Patient experiences kind, attentive imagined parents.*
+**Patient**: experiences kind, attentive imagined parents.
-*Therapist reinforces focus on parents' ways of being: close by, looking at patient, fully present, seeing uniqueness, taking seriously, wanting to be best possible parents.*
+**Therapist**: reinforces focus on parents' ways of being: close by, looking at patient, fully present, seeing uniqueness, taking seriously, wanting to be best possible parents.
-*Patient responds with hugging and fun activities, feeling calm and secure.*
+**Patient**: responds with hugging and fun activities, feeling calm and secure.

-*Commentary: Patient had disorganized attachment and unresolved trauma.
+Patient had disorganized attachment and unresolved trauma.
 Importance of focusing on parents' ways of being rather than actions for attachment security.
-Patient felt security from imagined parents' presence and responsiveness.*
+Patient felt security from imagined parents' presence and responsiveness.

 **Second Vignette**:

-*Patient describes caring, nurturing mother and energetic father.*
+**Patient**: describes caring, nurturing mother and energetic father.
-*Therapist reinforces focus on parents' qualities: affectionate, interested in patient's experience, happy to be with patient.*
+**Therapist**: reinforces focus on parents' qualities: affectionate, interested in patient's experience, happy to be with patient.
-*Patient experiences happiness, energy, and feeling supported.*
+**Patient**: experiences happiness, energy, and feeling supported.

-*Commentary: Therapist emphasizes the importance of focusing on parents' caring and nurturing behaviors as qualities rather than specific actions.
-Patient's positive feelings are anchored in her body, increasing the likelihood of forming new attachment representations.*
+Therapist emphasizes the importance of focusing on parents' caring and nurturing behaviors as qualities rather than specific actions.
+Patient's positive feelings are anchored in her body, increasing the likelihood of forming new attachment representations.

 **Common Themes**:

 - Focus on parents' ways of being (protection, attunement, soothing, expressed delight, support for self-development) rather than specific actions.
 - Reinforcing focus on positive inner states and feelings resulting from imagined parents' presence and behaviors.
 - Encouraging patients to notice and describe the qualities that make them feel cared for and loved by their imagined parents.

-### As noted in the commentaries about the above two vignettes, the therapist’s language oriented the patient’s focus to the parent figures’ ways of being

 **Attachment-Based Therapy: Parent Figure Imagery (IPF)**